Isacww/Is/Atlas/Videos/Food forest Sweden - 2025-12-22.md

 <!-- paste quote -->

 ## My Connection
 While reading the books of [[Ringing Cedars]] I have wondered who the place of love and motherland would look like in [[Sweden]].
 A almost self sustaining forest with fruits and nuts that sustain humans living in it planted with care for the coming generations.
+I believe that through [[agroforest]], it will be possible to re-establish the symbiosis with nature and God's given paradise.

 ## Synchronicities
 <!-- events that lined up -->